vivaria/edisonrul.ing/docs/source/cards/h/hyena.md

 ### Card Rulings

-●Because the effect of “Hyena” activates in the GY, the owner of “Hyena” gets the effect.
+*   Because the effect of “Hyena” activates in the GY, the owner of “Hyena” gets the effect.
 So if your opponent controls your “Hyena” and it is destroyed, you get the effect.
-●You can Special Summon more than 1 “Hyena” using this effect.
+*   You can Special Summon more than 1 “Hyena” using this effect.